Study: Top three divorce reasons for 2015 include social media

 The top three reasons couples are getting divorced today may not be what you’d expect.
 Social media is a common factor with those seeking divorce.

 There are trends for a variety of things in today’s society, from clothing to the types of reality shows people like to watch.
 It should come as no surprise, therefore, that there are also trends when it comes to divorce.
-Regardless of the reasons for ending a marriage, divorce is often likely to be a difficult time for Illinois couples.
+Regardless of the reasons for ending a marriage, divorce is often likely to be a difficult time for in Illinois couples.

 Even so, many people go through divorces every year and manage to survive, despite divorce’s challenges, such as determining spousal and child support, child custody and dividing marital assets.
 The divorce rate in Illinois is actually one of the lowest in the country, according to Statistic Brain, at 9.5 percent.
 In comparison, the top state for divorces, Nevada, is at 14.2 percent.
 The age group that most commonly experiences divorce includes those between 20 and 24 years old.